 When the desired consistency is reached, transfer to your casserole dish and spread evenly.

 Sprinkle your cheese, followed by your bacon, evenly.
-Finish with the fresh chives.
+Finish with the fresh chives and/or green onions.

-Bake at 375 degrees for about 20 minutes or until the cheese is nicely melted on top.
-Enjoy!
+Bake at 375 degrees for 20-25 minutes or until the cheese is melted.